RuthBlackman/COM3026_Paxos/README.md

 # About Service #

-This service is a simple implementation of an inventory management system using the Paxos algorithm.
-The user can view the items in the inventory, add items to the inventory, and remove items from the inventory.
+This service is a simple implementation of a distributed inventory management system using the Paxos consensus algorithm.
+The server handles transactions such as adding or removing items from the inventory, as well as viewing the inventory by initiating a Paxos process to achieve consensus among distributed nodes.
+Functions on the client interface allow for external processes to interact with the server, sending requests and receiving responses.
+The Paxos algorithm ensures consistent and fault-tolerant decision-making in a distributed environment.

-# Usage of Paxos #

-Paxos is used to ensure that the inventory is consistent across all replicas.
-The Paxos algorithm is used to ensure that all users agree on the state of the inventory.
-Each user will have their own instance of Paxos.

 # Safety and Liveness Properties #